Main Menu

 Requirement of Spousal Guaranty May Violate ECOA

-Creditors should review their internal compliance procedures to ensure that they have designed and implemented a system that complies with this facet of the ECOA.
-Even though requiring a spousal guaranty from a married business owner may seem appropriate regardless of the spouse’s interest in the business, it may violate the ECOA if the spouse owns no interest in the business, and could expose the Creditor to damages and render the spousal guaranty unenforceable.
+Even though requiring a spousal guaranty from a married business owner may seem appropriate regardless of the spouse’s interest in the business, it may violate the ECOA if the spouse owns no interest in the business, and could expose the Lender to damages and render the spousal guaranty unenforceable.

 Back to Page